utshomax/postman-docs/src/pages/docs/postman-flows/concepts/creating-a-form.md

 The _Form Editor_ enables you to create and design your forms.
 It provides an intuitive interface for adding and configuring questions and managing user input.

-In Forms, _questions_ represent the input fields that users will interact with.
-Each question can have various question types, such as short answer, paragraph, checkboxes, multiple choice, or dropdown.
+In forms, _questions_ represent the input fields that users will interact with.
+Each question can have various question types.
 The following question types are supported:

 * **Short answer** - Creates a single-line text box for users to provide concise responses.
 * **Paragraph** - Creates a multiple-line text box for users to enter longer text or descriptions.